Egor-Tikunov2000/First_Schedule/README.md

 # First_Schedule
-This is a bot for getting schedules in messenger or mail
+This is a bot for getting schedules to messenger or email